 First fall in your new home?

-If this is your first fall in a new home, it’s a perfect time to do some simple preventative maintenance with your window wells.
+If this is your first fall in a new home, it’s a perfect time to do some simple preventative maintenance with your window wells to prevent basement water damage.
 Even homes with good window well drainage can end up clogged if it gets filled with leaves, plastic or other debris.
 If water sits in a clogged window well, you can end up with water damage.

 This fall, I was preparing for new tenants to move into an investment property.
 I wouldn’t be there every day, so it was even more important to come up with a good strategy to keep debris (and ultimately water) out of the window wells.
 I looked at two options: